SekenderNaveed1/TOSCheck/README.md

 Sure.
 PRs, issues, chaos welcome.
 If you break something, at least tell me how.

 **Will this ever have a UI?**
 Maybe.
-Right now, CLI only — fast, quiet, hacker-core.
+Right now, CLI only, fast, quiet, looks cool.
 A web UI might come later.

 **Can I use it at work?**
 If your job lets you use open-source, yes.
 If not, maybe read the tech policy.
 (See?
 Reading helps.)